 Your treatment options will vary depending on the type of endometriosis that you have and how severe it is.
 The typical treatment may include:

 Over-the-counter pain relievers and prescribed medication can help ease mild pain and other symptoms.

-This type of surgery is used to remove endometrial tissue that has spread to other areas of your body.
+This type of surgery is used to remove endometrial-like tissue that has spread to other areas of your body.

 To do this, your doctor creates an incision in your belly button and inflates your abdomen.
 They then insert a laparoscope through the cut so they can identify any tissue growths.
 If your doctor finds evidence of endometriosis, they next make two more small cuts in your stomach and use a laser or other surgical instrument to remove or destroy the lesion.
 They may also remove any scar tissue that has formed.

 This is a major abdominal surgery used to remove endometriosis lesions.
-Depending on the location and severity of the patches, your surgeon may also remove your uterus and ovaries.
+Depending on the location and severity, your surgeon may also remove your uterus and ovaries.
 Laparotomy is considered a last resort for endometriosis treatment.

 Hormonal birth control can help ease endometriosis symptoms, as well as slow tissue growth.
-That’s why Mirena is an effective treatment for endometriosis.
-But not every body’s the same, so your treatment options may vary depending on the condition’s severity and type.
+That’s why Mirena is often an effective treatment for endometriosis.
+Your treatment options may vary depending on the condition’s severity and type.

 If you have endometriosis and want to learn about Mirena, talk with your doctor about your options.
 They can provide you with more information about hormonal IUDs, and other forms of hormone therapy.